escapetothekitchen/website/_posts/2023-12-26-sweet-potato-pudding.markdown

 4. Mix all ingredients together
 5. Put it in a baking pan (cast iron works well)
 6. Cook for 30-60 minutes

+## Variations

+### Eggless
+You can substitute 1 TBSP cornstarch for the egg.
+This will make the inside more goey / pudding-like.
+It tastes just as good.